Tallinn travel guide

 Address: Raekoja Plats 8; Website: www.turg.ee/eng

-Decked out in dark wooden panels and brown leather booths, the Goodwin Steak House has got the ambience of classic steak house and the meat to match.
+Decked out in dark wooden panels and brown leather booths, the Goodwin Steak House has got the ambience of a classic steak house and the meat to match.
 This popular and very cosy eatery is known as one of the best, and only, steak houses in Tallinn.
 Open daily for lunch and dinner.
 Reservations recommended.

 Address: Viru 22; Website: www.steak.ee